 Your health and wellbeing

 Your employer should particularly bear in mind those who are at higher risk of illness and consider whether it would be more appropriate for them to be deployed in low-risk settings.
-There is evidence that doctors and healthcare workers aged 60 and over are at a greater risk.

 If you have underlying long-term health conditions, you should let your line manager know if there is a worsening of your condition, as it might put you at greater risk.